 And a swelling deep inside, I've come to recognize as God's voice, crescendoed like THUNDER, whispering—

 ‘RON… I CAN DO IT FOR YOU!’

 It took right at three months to drive away from that old life.
-Literal driving, up and down I-95 and across I-10 with a little northern stretch on I-17—from Gatlinburg over to Savanah south to Miami, back north to Jacksonville… west to Phoenix, and finally a little north to Flagstaff.
+Literal driving, up and down I-95 and across I-10 with a little northern stretch on I-17—from Gatlinburg over to Savanah south to Miami and beyond, back north to Jacksonville and further… west to Phoenix, and finally a little north to Flagstaff.
 God spoke.
 I argued.
 Who do you think won?

 It really wasn’t an audible conversation, you know; it was more impressionable, suggestive even.
-As God spoke and I wrestled, the Lord began to fill my emptiness with the reason of His presence, and I believed—repentance igniting a Life of saving faith.
+As God spoke and I wrestled, the Lord began to fill my emptiness with the reason of His presence, and I believed—repentance igniting a Life of saving faith within my heart.
 Eternal Life flooding the void of my sin-dead spirit, making me alive with Jesus’ Life.
 Forgiven and free.
 Jesus began to change me from the inside out.
 He took my dirty, ugly, immoral life and made me clean!

 He.
 Set.
 Me.
 Free.

 If the Son sets you free, you will be free indeed!